 When you want to attach something on bags like handles , without sewing, you have no substitute for these.

 These are used to attach the straps – the straps can be conveniently removed and used when needed with the help of this hardware.

 10. Magnetic snaps

 Another popular opening used in bag making- this consists of two parts, like the regular snaps but because of the magnet used in these snaps they are suitable to close even the thickest of fabric flaps of your bag.

 This refers to the locks placed as closures on bag/purse flaps by the front.

-Bag feet are small buttons placed on the bottom of bags on all four corner of bags so that the bag material would not touch ground.
+Bag feet are small buttons placed on the bottom of bags on all four corners of bags so that the bag material would not touch ground.

 13. Purse chains